khammersmith17/mini-vim/README.md

 The goal for this editor is to be more like Vim than nano, but more lightweight than vim itself.
 Vim has a relatively steep learning curve, this can serve as an entry to get comfortable with editing files in the terminal.
 I also hope you find it responsive.
 This is written in pure Rust and uses the crossterm crate for all event reading, as well as the famous rust-clipboard for reading and writing to the OS clipboard.
 At some point, it might be fun to hand roll this.

 I developed this on MacOS.
 If the installer does not run on your target platform, or some features do not work, please leave an issue.
+I am trying out Cargo dist to build an installer, at some point I will hand roll it.

 Until the installer is ready, you can fork the repo and try yourself.
 To run a fresh working file simply execute cargo run